 SBCA Awards

 The Society Fellows ProgramThe Society Fellows Program recognizes people who have made substantial contributions to the theory or practice for benefit-cost analysis.
 This program enhances the ability of SBCA to recognize outstanding achievements in the field of benefit-cost analysis.
 Awardees must have demonstrated a significant contribution to the theory and/or practice of benefit-cost analysis.
 While not essential, participation in SBCA, SBCA-sponsored events, and publication in the Journal of Benefit-Cost Analysis will be considered to be important aspects of an individual’s contribution.
 A candidate must be living at the time of nomination.
 Membership in the Society is not required.
 Any SBCA member may nominate a candidate for Fellow.
 SBCA looks to make the Fellows group as diverse as possible and welcomes nominations from around the world.
 Nominations should include a Curriculum Vitae of the nominee, a two-page nomination letter outlining what contributions the individual has made that warrant the award, and at least one additional letter of support from a second individual.
 In addition, members of the SBCA Board of Directors may nominate candidates that have not been otherwise nominated.
-Nominations are to be submitted by October 31 each year.
+The deadline for nominations is typically October 31 each year; however, due to a technical disruption that impeding the submisson of nominations, the deadline has been extended to November 27, 2024.
 Submit your Fellows Nomination>>Award Recipients

 Outstanding Dissertation AwardThe Society for Benefit-Cost Analysis has established an annual award for the best Ph.D. thesis dealing with the theory and/or practice of benefit-cost analysis.
 The award is intended to recognize outstanding work by promising new researchers in the field.
 It is accompanied by a $1,000 cash prize and the winner will be recognized at the SBCA annual meeting.
 In addition, recipients will be encouraged to submit a paper based on their dissertation to the Journal of Benefit-Cost Analysis.
 The paper will undergo the standard journal peer-review process.
 The range of topics for candidate dissertations is very broad, i.e., dissertations that would interest the Society's members, including, but not limited to: